AxtMueller/Windows-Kernel-Explorer/README.md

 ### About loading driver unsuccessfully
 ##### If WKE prompts "unable to load driver", there may be the following reasons:
-1. Secure boot is enabled.
+1. Device Guard is enabled.
 2. Anti-Virus software prevents the driver from loading.
 ##### Solutions:
-1. Disable secure boot.
+1. Disable Device Guard or Secure Boot.
 2. Add the files of WKE to the white list of Anti-Virus software.

 ### About open source